 5.Representative — agents that represent an individual and act as their interface to the Fetch network, acting as a “digital butler”.
 Their learning systems are tasked with understanding their owners’ preferences and initiating autonomous requests to fulfil the requests from the owner.

 Agents are the front facing, problem-solving, life-changing aspect of Fetch that I lead development on.
-Agents are the malleable part of Fetch where you and I can create the future; where our agents will be working together to create an easier journey in your day, or save you two Fetch tokens a day on your electricity bill.
+Agents are the malleable part of Fetch where you and I can create the future; where our agents will be working together to create an easier journey in your day, or save you twenty Fetch tokens on your electricity bill.
 Over the forthcoming weeks, I’ll be sharing a lot more information on what an agent is, and how they will work in your life, in the digital world, industries and the physical world too.
 I’ll be finishing this post series with development posts, and code examples.
 This is an exciting time as the capabilities of Fetch agents are rapidly progressing.